Kermit Washington: Early life

-Kermit Washington's mother Barbara graduated from Miner's Teacher's College (later subsumed into University of the District of Columbia); his father Alexander was an X-ray technician.
+Kermit Washington's mother Barbara graduated from Miner Teachers’ College (later subsumed into University of the District of Columbia); his father Alexander was an X-ray technician.
 When he was three years old, his parents had a fight in which his uncle was violently attacked with an iron.
 His parents soon divorced, with his father awarded custody of the children.
-His mother, who suffered from bipolar disorder, then took him and his older brother Eric from their father on an ill-advised sojourn for which they were poorly prepared.
-Struggling to find money to feed the children, she eventually called their father, who came and took them back.
+His mother, who suffered from bipolar disorder, then took custody of him and his older brother Eric from their father.
+Struggling to find money to feed the children, she eventually called their father, who took them back.
 His stay with his father did not last long, and he and his brother were passed around to various relatives on both sides of the family.

 Washington was a shy child.
 The only time he recalled feeling a sense of self-worth was when his great-grandmother on his father's side had the pair for a while.
 According to Washington, she loved the boys but was extremely strict, domineering, and at times, physically abusive.
 After his father remarried, the children moved back in with him and his new wife.
 Washington felt a sense of optimism for the first time, saying "I thought it was our dream come true.
 All our lives we had seen nice families on TV.
 Real ones.
 Now we were going to be a real family."
 However, he again felt unwanted this time by his stepmother.
 As a small child, Washington said that he had no recollections of ever being hugged, and only felt close to his younger brother, Chris.
 Washington was a poor student who hated school throughout most of his childhood.
 He had to retake many of his classes in summer school to raise his grades.
 When he entered high school he played football merely so he could be around a close friend, and have someone to walk home with at night as he was terrified of walking home alone.